Merkeley/dsp/lessons/statistics/8-3-scoring.md

 ci = (goal_cdf.Percentile(5), goal_cdf.Percentile(95))
 ci
 ```

-Sampling error will increase as the total average goals increases
+Sampling error will increase as the average number of goals increases.

 ---